trailofbits/deepstate/README.md

 python $DEEPSTATE/build/setup.py install
 ```

 The `virtualenv`-enabled `$PATH` should now include two executables: `deepstate` and `deepstate-angr`.
 These are _executors_, which are used to run DeepState test binaries with specific backends (automatically installed as Python dependencies).
-The `deepstate` executor uses the Manticore backend while `deepstate-angr` uses angr.
+The `deepstate` or `deepstate-manticore` executor uses the Manticore backend while `deepstate-angr` uses angr.
 They share a common interface where you may specify a number of workers and an output directory for saving backend-generated test cases.

+If you try using Manticore, and it doesn't work, but you definitely have the latest Manticore installed, check the `.travis.yml` file.
+If that grabs a Manticore other than the master version, you can try using the version of Manticore we use in our CI tests.
+Sometimes Manticore makes a breaking change, and we are behind for a short time.

 You can check your build using the test binaries that were (by default) built and emitted to `deepstate/build/examples`.
 For example, to use angr to symbolically execute the `IntegerOverflow` test harness with 4 workers, saving generated test cases in a directory called `out`, you would invoke: